 If the clones are created on the day after Brexit takes effect is that going to have an impact on my renewals budget?

 The short answer is ‘yes’.
 Recent guidelines from the UKIPO confirm that the cloned right will need to be renewed separately if the relevant 10 year anniversary date falls after Brexit, even in cases where the corresponding EUTM registration has already been renewed early at the EUIPO prior to exit day.
 We will be reviewing cases on our records, even if we are not monitoring the renewal deadlines for you.
-The UK Government is making provisions for a transitional window to avoid the shock of having to pay a bundle of renewal fees the day after Brexit.
+The UK Government has made provisions for a six month transitional window to avoid the shock of having to pay a bundle of renewal fees the day after Brexit.

 Can I continue to use Reddie & Grose for all my UK and EU advice?